Tragic chain of events devastate Tongan community after deadly Oakland police chase

 At a news conference held Wednesday about two hours after KTVU published its account, Oakland Police Chief LeRonne Armstrong would not elaborate on the details of the officers' involvement.

-And his department has remained mum on just what linked Linaldi to an illegal sideshow, prompting the police pursuit.
+And his department has remained mum on just what linked Linaldi to a sideshow that morning.

 MORE: 2 Oakland cops involved in deadly chase stripped of badge and gun, placed on administrative leave